siangernlow/tp/docs/UserGuide.md

 **VirusTracker** is a **desktop app for generating statistics for Covid-19, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It is mainly targeted towards healthcare officials who are handling large amounts of data due to the pandemic.
-VirusTracker aims to provide a faster and quicker alternative to common data entry programs.
+VirusTracker aims to provide a faster and quicker alternative to common statistical programs.

 --------------------------------------------------------------------------------------------------------------------
 ## Preface